Latipay/LatipaySDK-Android-Demo/README.md

 # LatipaySDK for Android app

-Using [Latipay](http://www.latipay.net) sdk to intergrate Alipay and Wechat pay payment solution.
+Using [Latipay](http://www.latipay.net) sdk to intergrate Alipay and Wechat pay mobile app payment solution.
+Alipay or Wechat app is required.

 ![](screenshot/home.png?a)